trapexit/mergerfs/README.md

 The problem is that many applications do not properly handle `EXDEV` errors which `rename` and `link` may return even though they are perfectly valid situations which do not indicate actual drive or OS errors.
 The error will only be returned by mergerfs if using a path preserving policy as described in the policy section above.
 If you do not care about path preservation simply change the mergerfs policy to the non-path preserving version.
 For example: `-o category.create=mfs`

 Ideally the offending software would be fixed and it is recommended that if you run into this problem you contact the software's author and request proper handling of `EXDEV` errors.

+#### my 32bit software has problems

+Some software have problems with 64bit inode values.
+The symptoms can include EOVERFLOW errors when trying to list files.
+You can address this by setting `inodecalc` to one of the 32bit based algos as described in the relevant section.

 #### Samba: Moving files / directories fails